redbeed/corcel-laravel5/README.md

 --

 Corcel is a class collection created to retrieve Wordpress database data using a better syntax.
-It uses the Eloquent ORM developed for the Laravel Framework, but you can use Corcel in any type of PHP project.
+It uses the Eloquent ORM developed for the Laravel 5 Framework.

-This way you can use Wordpress as back-end, to insert posts, custom types, etc, and you can use what you want in front-end, like Silex, Slim Framework, Laravel, Zend, or even pure PHP (why not?).
+This way you can use Wordpress as back-end, to insert posts, custom types, etc.

 ## Installation